Hara Saabha Vimocchana Perumal Temple: Legend

 As per the account in Brahmanda Purana, Brahma, the Hindu god of creation and Shiva, the Hindu god of destruction, had originally five heads.
 Parvati, the wife of Shiva, once got confused and worshipped Brahma, instead of her husband.
-Shiva got enraged and cut off one of Brahma's heads; the head stuck to Shiva's hand due to Brahma's curse.
-To get rid off the sin, Shiva worshipped the god Vishnu at Thirukarambanur as Bhikshatana, where a part of his sin was relieved.
+Shiva got enraged and cut off one of Brahma's heads; the head stuck to Shiva's hand due to the curse of Brahmahatya.
+To get rid off the sin, Shiva worshipped the god Vishnu at Thirukarambanur as Bhikshatana, where his sin was relieved.
 Shiva freed himself from the sin after visiting Vishnu at Thirukandiyur and taking a holy dip in the temple tank, Kamala Pushkarani.
 Since Vishnu relieved (vimochana) the sin (saabha) of Shiva (also called Hara), the temple is called Hara Saabha Vimochana Perumal Temple.
 After the incident, the tank came to be known as Kapala Theertham (kapala indicates skull).
 Shiva was pleased and he built the Hara Sabha Vimochana temple and also built a temple for himself near it.

-As per another legend, Lakshmi, the consort of Vishnu requested Shiva to cut off one of Brahma's heads as she felt that Vishnu would ignore her and show all his affection towards Brahma.
 Sage Bhrigu, King Mahabali and the moon-god Chandra expiated their sins, worshipping Vishnu here.
 Sage Bhrigu, once wanted to test the superior of the Trinity of Brahma, Vishnu and Shiva.
 He kicked Vishnu in his chest in anger; the sage atoned here.
 Chandra sinned by seducing his guru's wife; he partially expiated by worshipping here.